Another 10% discount for everyone? Let Vincent do better.

 • Occasional platform bugs and navigation issues.

-• Enterprise-focused pricing may be out of reach for smaller businesses.
+• Enterprise-focused pricing puts it out of reach for smaller businesses.

 9. Xoxoday